-One bite of the flaky piecrust infused with herbs and cheeses and topped deliciously with ripe heirloom tomatoes will send your taste buds to that delicious culinary hiding place in your brain.
+One bite of the flaky piecrust infused with herbs and cheeses and topped deliciously with ripe heirloom tomatoes will unlock your taste buds and send them to that delicious culinary hiding place in your brain.
 You know where I mean, and you know that you don’t visit that place as often as you like, or need, or crave.
 Once you learn the art of the tart in this Tomato Cheese Tart recipe, you’ve got the master key.

 So, let’s talk about crust.
 If you follow my blog, you know I’ll take a shortcut in a New York minute.
 This includes using store-bought piecrust.
 Oh, I will readily admit that there is no store-bought pie dough as good as a homemade crust, so if you’re a scratch baker, please knock yourself out on an ultra-flaky, leaf-lard crust.
 I can promise you the outcome of this recipe will only be better.
 But for the pastry-challenged cooks like me, I head straight to my neighborhood supermarket.